Steven-Low/custom_wyoming/README.md

 # Custom Wyoming
-Home assistant custom core component that allows you to trigger the ASR (STT) pipeline without using wake word for any assist_satellite device.
+Home assistant custom core component that allows you to temporarily trigger the ASR (STT) pipeline without using wake word for any assist_satellite device.
 You may wonder why am I re-inventing the wheel when there is StreamAssist out there.
 Well, because the StreamAssist integration is blocking my home assistant frontend from loading the service action.

 ## Installation
 HACS > Integrations > 3 dots (upper top corner) > Custom repositories > URL: https://github.com/Steven-Low/custom_wyoming, Category: Integration > Add > wait > Custom Wyoming > Install